dhis2/developer-portal/blog/2026-02-01-mosip-integration-demo/index.md

 4. The clinic worker then completes the enrollment, and can enter data for other ANC stages
 5. Each time the patient’s data is updated in DHIS2, it’s synced to a National Electronic Health Registry (NEHR), which is shared across the digital services in the health domain
 6. Later, the mother can visit a patient portal website, where they can verify their identity with eSignet.
 Once verified, they can view their health history in the NEHR, even without sharing their National ID.
-7. When the mother is referred to a specialist later, the specialist clinician can have the mother verify with eSignet to grant the specialist access to their previous history.
+7. When the mother is referred to a specialist later, the specialist clinician can search the NEHR for the patient's previous history to continue care.

 ## The integration